firesoft/yt-links-parser/README.md

 yt-links-parser
 ===============

-jquery plugin - converts youtube movie links within html document into embedded movie iframes or images (from movie) that are replaced with movie iframes (with autoplay option on) after click
+jquery plugin that converts youtube movie links within html document into embedded movie iframes plugin can also convert links into img tags that are replaced with autoplayed movies after click

 ## Installation